 1. Know where you are. (establish a benchmark)

-2. Know what your goals are.
+2. Know your goals.
 (What are you looking to accomplish?
 Save money – offsetting support costs?
 OR Make money – sales and lead generation.)

 3. Track your activity.
 Know when a Facebook post is shared and results in more LIKES or traffic to your website.
 Learn to create TRACKING LINKS (we talked about my favorite and free service, bit.ly) and add them to everything you do on social.